Analysis | Trump’s effort to retain power is powered by inaccurate and nonsensical jargon

 This use of technical tools and language is rampant through the effort to overturn the results of the presidential contest.
 A number of examples can be found in assessments of the use of electronic voting machines to record and tabulate ballots.

 In New York state, where I live, votes are cast by filling out a bubble sheet that is then taken to a scanner that records the indicated choices.
-Many electronic voting machines, such as those made by Dominion Voting Systems, mix up the order: A choice is made on-screen and stored, while a paper record of the vote is generated and verifiable by the voter.
+Many electronic voting machines, such as those made by Dominion Voting Systems, mix up the order: A choice is made on the screen and stored, while a paper record of the vote is generated and verifiable by the voter.
 It’s the same thing, really, just a bit more neatly packaged by Dominion than what New York does.

 So when Georgia audited its votes, it was comparing the paper record to what the machines recorded.
 Since the machines aren’t connected to the Internet, poll workers have to manually remove the vote totals from the devices on portable storage devices, and in a few counties, some of those devices hadn’t been included in the total.
 Otherwise, though, the totals matched the paper records.